gis-rpd/pipelines/somatic/mutect/README.md

 The following steps are performed:

-- Read mapping (see `cfg/references.yaml` for references used by default)
+- Read mapping (see `cfg/references.yaml` for references used by default  and also refer to  option `--references-cfg`)
 - Duplicate marking with samblaster (if not instructed otherwise)
 - Indel Realignment with GATK (targets inferred from normal and tumor samples)
 - Base quality recalibration with `GATK`, unless sequencing type is "targeted"